 Parents should provide assistance to their child in the selection of their community involvement activities.
 Parents are also encouraged to communicate with the community sponsor and the school principal if they have any questions or concerns.
-A parent must sign the "Notification of Planned Community Involvement Activities" form and the "Completion of Community Involvement Activities" form and the age of eighteen years.
+A parent must sign the "Notification of Planned Community Involvement Activities" form and the "Completion of Community Involvement Activities" form if the student is under the age of eighteen years.